yannakie/ai_nlp_assets/README.md

 # NLU : MCTest data

-A set of stories and questions that AI / NLP should answer
+Question answering : a set of stories and questions that AI / NLP should answer

 https://github.com/vcvpaiva/MCTest-corpus